fridaysystems/inventory-presser/readme.txt

 = 10.6.0 =
 * [Added] Adds YouTube video ID to the edit screen so that the field can be edited by users in the dashboard.
+* [Fixed] Bug fix for Carfax-hosted Carfax buttons.
+Carfax did not anticipate inline display, and certain combinations of buttons on the same page break all sorts of CSS.
+Now inserting vehicle stock numbers into Carfax CSS class names to avoid conflicts.

 = 10.5.2 =
 * [Changed] Changes the flexslider spin up to stretch images that are smaller than the width of the slider.